DavidNPastrana/ETL_project/README.md

-## 3. Data Cleaning ant Transformation
+## 3. Data Cleaning and Transformation

 To ensure the dataset is ready for database creation in MySQL Workbench and subsequent data analysis, the data underwent a series of cleaning and transformation steps.
 The following actions were taken to clean and prepare the data: